victor-lf/google-search-results/README.md

 # google-search-results

 This is a clone of the Google search results page.
-I would check the original source code to fine tune the styling so that the page looks indistinguishable from the original.
+The goal was to do something indistinguishable from the originial.
+For that, I would check the original source code to fine tune the styling accordingly.

-The page was separated into three sections:
+The page was divided into three sections:

 1. The `header`, which contains the search field and navigation links
 2. The `main`, which contains the results